kolargol/openvpn/README.md

 If you are going to use **exoscale** please use my **invite code** ( gLrEOdv5hVgv ), or [this link](https://portal.exoscale.ch/register?r=gLrEOdv5hVgv) - you will get **50 CHF** credit after *second* payment - that's ammount that will let you use VPN server for free for next 5 months !!

-For the client side, i recommend using [Viscosity VPN](https://www.sparklabs.com/viscosity/) - no freebies here ;) - is it easy to use OpenVPN client that works on Windows and MacOS.
+For the desktop client side, i recommend using [Viscosity VPN](https://www.sparklabs.com/viscosity/) - no freebies here ;) - is it easy to use OpenVPN client that works on Windows and MacOS.
 It is well developed and uses recent openvpn client software.

+If you are using iPhone, config is generated for free app [OpenVPN Connect](https://itunes.apple.com/pl/app/openvpn-connect/id590379981?l=pl&mt=8) - only one legacy app.
+I assume there are some apps for Android as well but i do not have one so cannot recommend any...

 ## How to use playbook